 The Company is authorized to issue an unlimited number of Second Preferred Shares without nominal or par value, issuable in series.
-The Second Preferred Shares of each series, (i) shall rank after the First Preferred Shares to the extent that there is a conflict between the preferences, priorities and rights attaching to the two classes of preferred shares, and (ii) shall be entitled to preferences over the common shares and any other shares of the Company ranking junior to the Second Preferred Shares with respect to the priority in the payment of dividends and with respect to the priority in the distribution of assets of the Company in the event of the liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or in the event of any other distribution of assets of the Company among its shareholders for the purpose of winding up its affairs.
-The Second Preferred Shares of each series shall rank on a parity with the Second Preferred Shares of every other series with respect to priority in the payment of dividends and with respect to the priority in the distribution of assets of the Company in the event of the liquidation, dissolution or winding up of the Company, whether voluntary or involuntary, or in the event of any other distribution of assets of the Company among its shareholders for the purpose of winding up its affairs.
+The Second Preferred Shares of each series, (i) shall rank after the First Preferred Shares to the extent that there is a conflict between the preferences, priorities and rights attaching to the two classes of preferred shares, and (ii) shall be entitled to preferences over the common shares and any other shares of the Company ranking junior to the Second Preferred Shares with respect to the priority in the payment of dividends and with respect to the priority in the distribution of assets of the Company in the event of the liquidation, dissolution or winding-up of the Company, whether voluntary or involuntary, or in the event of any other distribution of assets of the Company in the Second Preferred Shares of each series shall rank on a parity with the Second Preferred Shares of every other series with respect to priority in the payment of dividends and with respect to the priority in the distribution or winding up of the Company in the event of the liquidation, dissolution or winding of assets of the Company in the event of the liquidation, dissolution or winding up its affairs.
+The Second Preferred Shares of each series shall rank on a parity with the Second Preferred Shares of every other series with respect to priority in the payment of dividends and with respect to the priority in the distribution of assets of the Company, whether voluntary or involuntary, or in the event of any other distribution of assets of the Company in the event of the liquidation, dissolution or winding up of the Company, whether voluntary or involuntary, or in the event of any other distribution of assets of the Company among its shareholders for the purpose of winding up its affairs.
 Holders of the Second Preferred Shares are not entitled to vote.